jdashworth/sub-translate/README.md

 # sub-translate

 Program that takes subtitles from youtube and translates them after human proof reading.
+Not sure if using Python or JavaScript yet.